Beelcodes/web-sprint-challenge-advanced-react/README.md

   The form is working, but it is currently controlled by local stateful logic.
 We want to control this form with a custom hook.

-* [ ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic. **You do not need to use useLocalStorage to complete this task! localStorage is not necessary for this project.
+* [x ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic. **You do not need to use useLocalStorage to complete this task! localStorage is not necessary for this project.
 Simply reproduce all functionality for the useForm custom hook to complete.**

-* [ ] Try and build it out first before you peek at the guided project.
+* [x ] Try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 ### Testing the Checkout Form
-* [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+* [x ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
-* [ ] Fill out code necessary to test that that Checkout form renders without errors.
+* [x ] Fill out code necessary to test that that Checkout form renders without errors.
-* [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
+* [X ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
-* [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.
+* [x ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.

 ## Important Notes:
 * Again, unlike other projects, the local server used here can not be accessed through the browser.
 For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.